Sometimes it can feel like all the exercise and healthy eating just does not want to make a difference.

 Seeing that insulin production is a natural response to glucose (sugar) in the body, the way you control it is by managing your blood sugar levels.

 Glucose in the blood gets produced when you eat certain foods like quickly digestible carbohydrates.
-These include refined carbohydrates and sugar, like: starch, bread, sweets, baked goods, candy and soft drinks.
+These include refined carbohydrates and sugar, like starch, bread, sweets, baked goods, candy, and soft drinks.

 By cutting these out of your diet, or at least limiting them, you can decrease the amount of glucose in your blood stream.
 Thus, you can decrease the amount of insulin needed in order to balance your blood sugar.